-The Apple Watch Series 4 has been around for a while now, so naturally it's time to turn our attention over to the Series 5, which is being finalised somewhere deep in the halls of Apple's spaceship campus.
+The Apple Watch Series 4 has been around for a while now, so naturally it's time to turn our attention to the Series 5, which is being finalised somewhere deep in the halls of Apple's spaceship campus.

 The Series 4 was a big jump forward for Apple, bringing aboard a medical-grade ECG sensor and transitioning its smartwatch into a serious health wearable.